mihirvk/mihirvk.github.io/blog_post_0.md

 ### Why this blog post <a name="why"></a>

-1. To save myself the trouble of repeating the whole story and answering the same questions every time someone asks
+1. To save myself the trouble of repeating the whole story and answering the same questions every time people ask
 2. To help future graduate school applicants make more informed decisions
 3. To assure any well wishers that I’m happy, healthy and more motivated than ever before